benhoff/dev_clipboard/README.md

 - Dynamic Buffer Management: Automatically resizes clipboard buffers up to a configurable maximum capacity.
 - IOCTL Interface: Provides an IOCTL command to clear the clipboard buffer from user space.

+#### Usage

+A device file /dev/clipboard is created, allowing user-space applications to interact with the clipboard.

+To read data from your clipboard:

+`cat /dev/clipboard`

+To write data to your clipboard:

+`echo "Your clipboard text" > /dev/clipboard`

+This command writes the specified text to your clipboard buffer.

 #### Installation